MathewRGB/BlaEngine/docs/engine-interface.md

 	This command must always be answered with "readyok" and can be sent also when the engine is calculating in which case the engine should also immediately answer with "readyok" without stopping the search.

-* setoption name <id> [value <x>] this is sent to the engine when the user wants to change the internal parameters of the engine.
+* setoption name  [value ]
+	this is sent to the engine when the user wants to change the internal parameters of the engine.
 For the "button" type no value is needed.
 	One string will be sent for each parameter and this will only be sent when the engine is waiting.
-	The name and value of the option in <id> should not be case sensitive and can inlude spaces.
+	The name of the option in  should not be case sensitive and can inludes spaces like also the value.
-	The substrings "value" and "name" should be avoided in <id> and <x> to allow unambiguous parsing, for example do not use <name> = "draw value".
+	The substrings "value" and "name" should be avoided in  and  to allow unambiguous parsing, for example do not use  = "draw value".
 	Here are some strings for the example below:
 	   "setoption name Nullmove value true\n"
       "setoption name Selectivity value 3\n"